NekoSilverFox/Assembly/Readme.txt

-In this folder, I recorded notes and codes for learning assembly language in the summer vacation of 2020.
+In this folder, I recorded notes and codes for learning assembly language in the summer vacation of 2020. :P